JHoGit1/CS4375_Portfolio/README.md

 This assignment explored using Python and sklearn within a JupyterLab environment.
 Logistic regression, decision trees, and neural networks were explored using a car dataset.

 [Here](C7_ML_with_sklearn.pdf) is the Jupyter notebook for carrying out different statistical analysis with sklearn.

+# Assignment 8
+This assignment utilized Python and Keras to carry out image classification.
+A couple of different models were utilized to train the model and test it against a test dataset.
+The model was trained to recognize all the playing cards that were of the suit spades, and to attempt predicting the playing card.

+[Here](C8_Keras_Image_Classification.pdf) is the Jupyter notebook that contains the few models used to try and conduct image classification.